AbdulJabbar1807/AIML-learning/README.md

 - list : List is a datatype used to store multiple elements in a single variable.
     - Ordered,Mutable and allows Duplicate values.
 - dictionary : Dictionaries are the set of key value pairs,label items so that they can be found instantly.
+- tuple : A tuple is a datatype,a collection of values which are immutable.
+    - Also on returning more than one values from a function is also treated as a tuple.
+    ``` python
+        def get_student():
+            name = input("Name: ")
+            branch = input("Branch: ")
+            return (name,branch) "This will be returned as a single value as a tupleand inside this tuple are this two values."
+    ```

 # Function
 Function is a reusable block of code that can be used when it is called to perform a specific task.